 Reference [29] studied a three-particle finite-volume correlator and determined its pole positions, which correspond to the finite-volume energies, in terms of an infinite-volume scattering quantity.
 This was done by deriving a skeleton expansion, expressing each finite-volume Feynman diagram in terms of its infinite-volume counterpart plus a finitevolume residue, summing the result into a closed form and then identifying the pole locations.
-The resulting expression for the finite-volume energies depends on a non-standard infinite-volume scattering quantity-the divergence-free Kmatrix, denoted $\mathcal{K}{df,3}$ .
-A drawback of this result is that $\mathcal{K}{df,3}$ , as well as other quantities in the quantization condition, depends on a smooth cutoff function (denoted $H_3$ below), although the energies themselves are independent of this cutoff.
+The resulting expression for the finite-volume energies depends on a nonstandard infinite-volume scattering quantity-the divergence-free Kmatrix, denoted $\mathcal{K}{df,3}$.
+A drawback of this result is that $\mathcal{K}{df,3}$, as well as other quantities in the quantization condition, depends on a smooth cutoff function (denoted H_3 below), although the energies themselves are independent of this cutoff.
 Thus the relation to the infinite-volume scattering amplitude is not explicit.

 The second publication, Ref.
-[30], resolved this issue by deriving the relation between $\mathcal{K}{df,3}$ and the standard infinite-volume three-to-three scattering amplitude $\mathcal{M}3$ .
-We comment that, like the two-to-two scattering amplitude, $\mathcal{M}2$ , the three-particle scattering amplitude must satisfy constraints relating its real and imaginary parts that are dictated by unitarity.
-These constraints are built into quantum field theory, and can be recovered order-by-order in a diagrammatic expansion.
-In the two-particle case, both the definition of the S-matrix and the diagrammatic analysis can be used to show that $[\mathcal{M}2]^{-1} \propto \cot \delta - i$ where the scattering phase shift $\delta$ (and the proportionality constant) are real.
-In the three-particle sector, unitarity takes a much more complicated form but enters through the condition that $\mathcal{K}{df,3}$ is a real function on three-particle phase space.
-The relation to $\mathcal{M}3$ then automatically produces the required unitarity properties, in addition to removing the scheme dependence.
+[30], resolved this issue by deriving the relation between $\mathcal{K}{df,3}$ and the standard infinite-volume three-to-three scattering amplitude \mathcal{M}3 .
+We comment that, like the two-to-two scattering amplitude, \mathcal{M}2 , the three-particle scattering amplitude must satisfy constraints relating its real and imaginary parts that are dictated by unitarity.
+These constraints are built into quantum field theory, and can be recovered order by order in a diagrammatic expansion.
+In the two-particle case, both the definition of the S matrix and the diagrammatic analysis can be used to show that $[\mathcal{M}2]^{-1} \propto \cot \delta - i$ where the scattering phase shift δ (and the proportionality constant) is real.
+In the three-particle sector, unitarity takes a much more complicated form but enters our result through the condition that $\mathcal{K}{df,3}$ is a real function on a three-particle phase space.
+The relation to \mathcal{M}3 then automatically produces the required unitarity properties, in addition to removing the scheme dependence.

 As mentioned above, the results of Refs.
 [29, 30] were obtained under some restrictions.
 The finite spatial volume was taken to be cubic (with linear extent L), with periodic boundary conditions on the fields, and the particles were assumed to be spinless and identical (with mass m).
 The more important restrictions concerned the class of interactions considered.
-These were assumed to satisfy the following two properties.
+These were assumed to satisfy the following two properties:

-- 1. They have a $\mathbb{Z}2$ symmetry such that $2 \leftrightarrow 3$ transitions are forbidden, i.e. only even-legged vertices are allowed. - 2.
-They are such that the two-particle K-matrix, appearing due to subprocesses in which two particles scatter while the third spectates, is smooth in the kinematically available energy range.
+- 1. They have a \mathbb{Z}2 symmetry such that $2 \leftrightarrow 3$ transitions are forbidden; i.e. only even-legged vertices are allowed. - 2.
+They are such that the two-particle K matrix, appearing due to subprocesses in which two particles scatter while the third spectates, is smooth in the kinematically available energy range.

-Given these restrictions, a relation was found between the three-particle finite-volume energies (with any allowed total three-momentum, $\vec{P}$ , in the finite-volume frame) and the three-to-three scattering amplitude.
-This relation is valid up to exponentially suppressed corrections scaling as $e^{-mL}$ , which we assume are negligible also here.
+The relation between the three-particle finite-volume energies and the three-to-three scattering amplitude, summarized above, holds for any system satisfying these restrictions.
+The relation is valid up to exponentially suppressed corrections scaling as e^{-mL} , which we assume are also negligible here, and holds for any allowed value of the total three-momentum in the finite-volume frame.